Master of Social Work

 - Completion of a culminating research project or a thesis;

-- Up to one half of the course work (45 quarter units) may be transferred from an accredited MSW program.
+- Up to one half of the course work (30 semester units) may be transferred from an accredited MSW program.
 Only grades of "B" (3.0) or better will be accepted and students must first be accepted for admission.
 Courses not in keeping with program requirements may not be acceptable;

 - Completion of all MSW coursework within a four year period;

-- Completion of SW 625A and SW 625B, which will fulfill the graduation writing requirement;
+- Completion of SW 6013 and SW 6014, which will fulfill the Graduation Writing Assessment Requirement;

 - Any additional requirements not cited above and listed in Graduate Degree and Program Requirements.

-In lieu of taking all electives in the social work curriculum, students may elect to take up to four units of relevant 500- or 600-level electives from other disciplines with the approval of their advisor.
+In lieu of taking electives in the social work curriculum, students may take up to six semester units of relevant 5000- or 6000-level coursework from other disciplines with the approval of their advisor.

 The program has held full accreditation by the Commission on Accreditation of the Council on Social Work Education since February, 1992.
 Questions regarding accreditation should be directed to the director of the School of Social Work.